 How is compensation paid?

-Usually the money is paid in a single payment.
+Usually it is paid in a single payment.
 However, there are exceptions:

 How to apply

 You can download the Fatal Injury Application Form or the Non-Fatal Application Form from the Tribunal's website.
-You can phone or write to the Offices of the Tribunal, giving your name and address and the date and location of the incident, and an application form will be sent to you.
+You can also contact the Offices of the Tribunal to request an application form in the post.

-Information on the compensation scheme (pdf) is available in the Criminal Injuries Compensation Tribunal Victims Charter (pdf).
+Further informationYou can find more information about the compensation scheme (pdf) in the Criminal Injuries Compensation Tribunal Victims Charter (pdf).